mcs07/cdeweb/cdeweb/docs/intro.md

 If you use ChemDataExtractor as a resource in your research, please cite the following work:

 > M.C.
 Swain and J.M.
 Cole.
-"ChemDataExtractor: A toolkit for automated extraction of chemical information from the scientific literature" Submitted (2016).
+"ChemDataExtractor: A Toolkit for Automated Extraction of Chemical Information from the Scientific Literature", J. Chem.
+Inf.
+Model.
+2016 (Accepted)